A particular type of free content, or a particular subclass of data sets, for making your own music.

 - Many research datasets are also amazing artistic sample libraries, and they sometimes have favourable licensing and zero cost.
 For example, Nsynth.

 Freesound, the incredible collaborative sample/field recording community.

 See also freesound4s, the tagged and compressed 4-second subset

 FSI language courses are US-government-developed English↔︎[insert politically-sensitive language here] courses in the public domain.

 Free from any hint of modern pedagogical best-practice.

-Alex Mcleans Dirst Samples are fun and come with a supercollider binding
+- Alex Mcleans Dirt Samples are well-curated and come with a supercollider binding

 Impulse Response libraries